Devils Teeth Farallon Sanctuary Wildlife Expedition

 Food, Water and Drink.
 Food is not provided or available on board.
 There is some tap water aboard but please bring plenty of food, snacks and liquids.
 Water bottles- please keep it green and bring reusable bottles.
 Pretzels, crackers and carbonated beverages during the trip can be helpful to settle your stomach.
 Alcohol is discouraged.
 Smoking is Prohibited onboard.

-Please no coolers or large items- space is limited!
+Please no large rigid coolers or large items- space is limited!

 Cabin space is limited.
 Waterproof bags or backpacks are advisable and encouraged.